 My mamaw always told me growing up to treat everyone the way you would want to be treated.
 She said everyone is equal no matter of what background they come from.
 We all put our pants on the same way and to never get bigger than whom God intended us to be.

-My wife is Jessica (Barnes) Freeman and is employed by Tennova Cardiology at LaFollette Medical Center.
-We have three children, Lauren, Bentley, and Maddox.
+My wife is Jessica (Barnes) Freeman.
+We have four children, Lauren, Bentley, Maddox, and Tylee.
 My parents are Rev. Ronnie “Bo” and Sandy (Goins) Freeman of LaFollette.
 My dad is the son of the late Bill and Clydia (Sweat) Freeman of LaFollette and has been the pastor of several churches in Campbell County over the years.
 My mom is the daughter of Lois (McNeely) Goins & the late John Goins of LaFollette and she worked at Riggs Drug Store for many years.
-My wife, Jessica is the daughter of Kenny Barnes and Melissa Daugherty.
+My wife, Jessica is the daughter of Melissa Daugherty.
 The granddaughter of James and Evadean (Ward) Daugherty as well as Roger and Linda (Lay) Barnes.

 We want the families of Campbell County to know that you don’t have to pay an outrageous price for a nice funeral.
 We will accommodate to the needs of our families and their financial situation.
 Put your trust in the Martin-Wilson Funeral Home, where your family matters most.